 Before you begin your child care research, gather as much information as possible.
+Consider visiting many facilities to get a sense of the environment, activities, and amenities available.
+This will help ensure you have access to all necessary information before making a decision.
 Collect information about your child’s age, good childcare in your area, the curriculum offered, etc.

-In this section, we have jotted down some important points to consider:
+In this section, we look at some important points to consider:

 Start at least 3-4 months early